Logo link to homepage

 Report for Ibu

-Pusat Vulkanologi dan Mitigasi Bencana Geologi (PVMBG) reported that activity at Ibu continued during 25 September-1 October with multiple daily eruptive events.
-Daily gray or white-and-gray ash plumes that were sometimes dense rose as high as 1.5 km above the summit and drifted in multiple directions.
-Webcam images posted with the reports showed incandescence visible above the crater rim.
+The Pusat Vulkanologi dan Mitigasi Bencana Geologi (PVMBG) reported that the eruption at Ibu continued during 29 January-4 February.
+Multiple daily gray or white-and-gray ash plumes that were often dense rose as high as 1.5 km above the summit and drifted mainly NW, W, SW, and S. Webcam images posted with the reports often showed incandescence at the summit.
+On 29 January BNPB reported that evacuees will start returning to their homes due to the decrease in the exclusion zone announced the previous day.
+As many as 541 families, or 1,425 people, that were spread across nine evacuation centers will return home after officials check for safe conditions and that basic needs will be met.
 The Alert Level remained at 3 (the second highest level on a four-level scale) and the public was advised to stay 4 km away from the active crater and 5 km away from the N crater wall opening.

 Report for Karymsky

-Kamchatkan Volcanic Eruption Response Team (KVERT) reported moderate levels of activity at Karymsky during 19-26 September.
-A minor thermal anomaly over the volcano was identified in satellite images during 22-23 and 25-26 September; weather clouds obscured views on the other days.
+The Kamchatkan Volcanic Eruption Response Team (KVERT) reported moderate levels of activity at Karymsky during 16-23 January.
+A weak thermal anomaly over the volcano was identified in satellite images.
 The Aviation Color Code remained at Orange (the third level on a four-color scale).
 Dates are based on UTC times; specific events are in local time where noted.

 Source: Kamchatkan Volcanic Eruption Response Team (KVERT)